ethandhershey/directory-snapshot/README.md

   ]
 }
 ```
+Note:
+- The "file_structure" key will only be present if `--no-structure` is not used.

-Note: The "errors" key will only be present if errors were encountered during the snapshot process.
+- The "errors" key will only be present if errors were encountered during the snapshot process.

 ## Use Cases
 - Quickly capture project structure and contents for documentation
 - Prepare project snapshots for analysis by AI models or code review tools
 - Create lightweight backups of text-based projects
 - Generate overviews of directory contents for archival purposes
+- Analyze project structure separately from file contents